ahmed-azab271/MedCare/README.md

 🚀 Key Features
 🕒 Book your doctor’s appointment in seconds

-⏰ Skip the wait — schedule online anytime

-💻 Your health, just one click away

-🔗 Connect with doctors, easily and quickly

 📅 Manage and track your appointments effortlessly

 📆 Smart scheduling for clinics and patients